aslansari/android-app-template/README.md

 * [LeakCanary](https://square.github.io/leakcanary/) for detecting memory leaks.
 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) dependencies, which can be removed via setup.gradle if necessary.
 * [Room](https://developer.android.com/training/data-storage/room) dependencies, which can be removed via setup.gradle if necessary.

-### Danger

-This template uses [Danger](https://danger.systems) which will perform some checks against our pull requests.
-You can find the list of checks in the [Dangerfile](Dangerfile).
-In addition, we have a GitHub Actions workflow for Danger checks.
-In order for that to work, you'll need a Danger API key setup in your GitHub secrets.
-Info on this can be found [here](https://www.jessesquires.com/blog/2020/04/10/running-danger-on-github-actions/).

 ### Templates